4 Ways Recovery Helps Me Be A Better Husband And Partner

 Along with showing up for me, the people who guided me into recovery showed me how to love.
 In my addiction and early on in my recovery, I didn’t understand why people wanted to help me and expected nothing in return.
 My idea of love was transactional—you scratch my back, I’ll scratch yours.
 I believed that in order to be loved, I needed to have something to offer back.
 I also wasn’t willing to invest in others unless I felt I was being fairly compensated for my effort.

-As I approach my marriage, I carry with me the idea that my primary role as a husband is to nurture my wife’s spiritual growth.
+In my marriage, I carry with me the idea that my primary role as a husband is to nurture my wife’s spiritual growth.
 The hard part of this approach to love is that, at times, my wife’s spiritual growth is inconvenient for me.
 Perhaps she needs to spend time with other women on a Saturday night when I’d rather watch a movie together.
 Maybe she wants to spend money on a retreat that I’d rather spend on fly-fishing gear.
-She might want to stay home and get a good night sleep when I’d prefer to spend time with friends.
+She might want to stay home and get a good night’s sleep when I’d prefer to spend time with friends.

 By focusing on helping her grow spiritually, it’s easier to put myself to the side for a moment and better respect and appreciate her needs.
 This has been key in our relationship.
 When we both have our spiritual needs met and are actively participating in each other’s spiritual growth, the relationship becomes a place where we want to spend our time and energy.
 The relationship becomes a place where we learn and grow together.

-Jake Powers has been in recovery since April of 2008.
+J. Stilwell Powers has been in recovery since April of 2008.
 After working for five years in the field of addiction recovery, he moved west to pursue his MFA in fiction from the University of Oregon.
-His latest story is forthcoming in Willow Springs Magazine.
-When he’s not writing fiction, he blogs about addiction recovery at The Hope Fiend (www.hopefiendrecovery.com).
-Follow him on twitter @thehopefiend where he tweets about addiction, recovery, writing, social justice, and his life as a husband and father of two black cats.
+Learn more about his fiction writing on his website.
+When he’s not writing fiction, he focuses on content writing for business.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 Workit Health, Inc. and its affiliated professional entities make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.